michel30000/ui-testing-assignment/readme.md

 I have only tested this command on macOs, but it should work in Powershell/Windows as long as your docker daemon is running.

 ## Github actions
 I have also implemented running the tests in github actions.
-The repository is configured to run in github actions on every push.
+The workflow file .github/workflows/run-cypress-tests.yml defines the process of checking out and running the tests in github actions.
+The repository is configured to run the workflow on every push.
 See https://github.com/michel30000/ui-testing-assignment/actions

 ## Notes
 I am using the Cypress config option `"chromeWebSecurity": false` to allow the test case "Click Bynder homepage button" to navigate away from the original visit() url.